jd2rogers2/aws-learning-crud-mvp/docs/aws-certified-dev-notes.md

 ## elastic beanstalk
 - "not for production use" per aws
 - built on top of cloud formation
-- uses EC2, ELB, ASG, cloud watch under the hood:
+- uses EC2, ELB, ASG, CloudWatch under the hood:
 - web env
     - single inst or load balanced service
     - asg, elb